figaw/windows-container-minecraft/README.md

 1. Download a Java Runtime Environment 8, you can find this on Google and put it beside the `Dockerfile`.
     I used the `jre-8u181-windows-x64.tar.gz`, which Docker unpacks when you add it to a container.
-1. Overwrite the values in the `Dockerfile` with your corresponding file, and its contents
+1. Overwrite the values in the `Dockerfile` with your corresponding file, and its contents.

 ## 3. EULA

-Change the value from `eula=false` to `eula=true`, to indicating your agreement to Mojangs Minecraft EULA.
+Change the value from `eula=false` to `eula=true`, indicating your agreement to Mojangs Minecraft EULA.

 # Build with